Contemporary India Program

 Registration same as registering for course

-- Delhi, hosted by Shri Ram College of Commerce of Delhi University
+- Delhi, hosted by Delhi University (specific college to be determined)

 - Jaipur, hosted by The IIS University

 The program is structured as a three-credit honors course (ASIA 499) with some pre-departure reading, and get-acquainted meeting in person or by Skype (for non-UP participants), with classes and assignments due periodically over the course of the trip, and with a final paper due after the end of the trip.

 - 2015 India blogs by Ellis Stump, Tessa Sontheimer and Kirsten Reilly

 - 2014 India Blog

 - 2013 Photo Album from IIS University Visit

 This course is open to Penn State students from all campuses and majors, with selection priority given to Schreyer Scholars and Liberal Arts Paterno Fellows aspirants.

 - Round-trip ticket between your preferred departure/return point and Dehli - typically $1100-1700 from Philadelphia and other east coast cities

 - Required three credits of summer tuition (billed at the in-state lower-division University Park rate) and fees